jundalisay/spblist/content/en/material/principles/definitions.md

 Word | Acronym | Meaning
 --- | --- | ---
-[Charge](/material/charges) | Rotation direction of that particle Gravitational Signature | | the unique code or idea that is the basis for the discrete entity.
+Flux | going in and out of a hole; a vortex without rotation [Charge](/material/charges) | Rotation direction of that particle Gravitational Signature | | the unique code or idea that is the basis for the discrete entity.
 In a living body, this manifests as its DNA
 [Magnetic Field](/material/principles/part-3/chapter-03c/) | The flow of virtual photons around that hole